Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Threshold Strategies of Debt Run Model

 \begin{proof} The proof is essentially the same as the proof for Theorem \ref{Theorem1}, so we omit it. \end{proof}\\

 Figure \ref{fig: simulation continuous} illustrates different scenarios in our debt run model with the staggered tenor structure of short-term debt and the uniform distribution on the proportion of short-term creditors not rolling over their funding at each rollover date.
 Here the intensity of the Cox process is chosen to be $g(x)=0.4$.
-The dotted line shows the debt run barrier, the dashed line the illiquidity barrier and the dashed-dotted line the insolvency barrier, all of which are continuous functions in this model setting.
-The marked times $T_1$, $T_2$, and $T_3$ are the arrival times of the Cox process, which are smaller than the final date $T=10$.
-At these times the representative short-term creditor can decide whether or not to roll over her funding.
+The dotted line shows the debt run barrier, the dashed line the illiquidity barrier and the solid line the insolvency barrier, all of which are continuous functions in this model setting.
+The marked times $T_1$, $T_2$, and $T_3$ are one realization of the arrival times of the Cox process, which are smaller than the final date $T=10$.
 At the first rollover date $T_1$ all three asset value paths are above the debt run barrier.
-Hence, the creditor decides to roll over her contract.
-The middle grey asset value path falls below the insolvency barrier shortly before the second rollover date $T_2$.
-Hence, the firm will default at that time point, and the creditor is left with the corresponding recovery value.
-At the second rollover date $T_2$, the light grey asset value path falls below the debt run barrier but is still above the illiquidity barrier.
+Hence, all of the creditors roll over their contracts.
+The black asset value path is above all of the three barriers at $T_2$, but falls below the insolvency barrier before the third rollover date $T_3$.
+Hence, the firm will default at that time point before $T_3$.
+At the second rollover date $T_2$, the grey path falls below the debt run barrier but is still above the illiquidity barrier.
 This means that a debt run occurs at that date, but the firm is able to pay off its creditors and survives.
-The black asset value path is above the debt run barrier at $T_2$.
-At the last rollover date $T_3$ the middle grey and the black asset value paths are below the illiquidity barrier, which means that a debt run occurs and the firm is not able to pay off all its creditors, such that the debt run actually triggers an illiquidity default and the creditor receives the corresponding recovery value.
+At the last rollover date $T_3$ the dark black path is below the illiquidity barrier, which means that a debt run occurs and the debt run actually triggers an illiquidity default.
 Note that all three paths fall below the debt run and the illiquidity barriers already much earlier in time.
-However, as these times are not rollover dates for the representative short-term creditor, she cannot withdraw her funding at those dates.
+However, as these times are not rollover dates for the representative short-term creditor, she cannot withdraw her funding at these dates.

 The figure also illustrates the relation between different barriers, which has been theoretically proved in Theorem \ref{Theorem2}; the debt run barrier is always greater than or equal to the illiquidity barrier, which in turn is always greater than or equal to the insolvency barrier.\\